lokesh-khanna/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 4.Assign the points for representing in the graph.

-5.Predict the regression for marks by using the representation of the graph.

-6.Compare the graphs and hence we obtained the linear regression for the given datas.
+6.Compare the graphs and hence we obtained the linear regression for the given data.

 ## Program:
 ```